YVZYLDZ11/Django/README.md

 The developer provides the Model, the view and the template then just maps it to a URL and Django does the magic to serve it to the user.

 CREATE VIRTUAL ENVIRONMENT
+> It is suggested to have a dedicated virtual environment for each Django project, and one way to manage a virtual environment is venv, which is included in Python.